Skip to main content

 Annual Dance Concerts

 Two undergraduate dance concerts are presented each year.
 In winter quarter’s winterWORKS concert, students perform choreography created by professional faculty and guest artists in Mandell Weiss Center for the Performing Arts, Forum Theatre, or the Potiker Theatre.
-In spring quarter’s New Directions student dance concert, students perform the faculty-directed experimental choreographic works for other students at the Potiker Theatre.
-In addition, smaller productions, student cabarets, and honors thesis projects take place in our intimate Studio Theatre, located in the dance facility.
-Undergraduate students also have opportunities to perform in works created by our MFA dance students as part of the second-year gradWORKS and third-year thesisWORKS productions.
-Auditions are held at the beginning of the quarter for all productions.
-Students interested in performing in the winter concert must audition for a specific repertory class taught by the faculty or guest choreographer with whom they wish to work.
+In spring quarter’s New Directions student dance concert, students perform the faculty-directed experimental choreographic works for other students at the Potiker Theatre, Forum Theatre, or Epstein Family Amphitheater.
+In addition, smaller productions, student cabarets, and honors thesis projects take place in our intimate Studio 3 Theatre, located in the Molli and Arthur Wagner Dance Building.
+Undergraduate students also have opportunities to perform as part of the fall and winter production season.
+Additionally, students may audition for spring productions that are written and directed by MFA playwrights and MFA directors in The Wagner New Play Festival.
+Auditions are held at the end of the quarter before the production.
+Students interested in performing in the winter concert (winterWORKS) must audition and will be cast for a specific repertory class taught by the faculty or guest choreographer.
 Students who are then cast must enroll in both the appropriate Dance Repertory (TDPF 160, 161, 162) and Studies in Performance (TDPF 163).
-Students interested in performing in the spring concert must audition at the beginning of spring quarter; if cast, students must enroll in Studies in Performance (TDPF 160, 161, 162).
+Students interested in performing in the spring concert (New Directions) must audition at the beginning of spring quarter; if cast, students must enroll in Studies in Performance (TDPF 160, 161, 162).
 Students participating in either dance production are required to be concurrently attending a technique class.
-Students who wish to choreograph for the spring concert must have completed or be concurrently enrolled in a choreography class.
+Students who wish to choreograph for the spring concert (New Directions) must have completed or be concurrently enrolled in TDHD 20, Looking at Dance, and at least one TDDM dancemaking course by the time of their pitch.

 Comps